 - Mix two teaspoons of apple cider vinegar and two teaspoons of honey to a glass of water and drink.

-- If you are suffering from a sinus headache while pregnant, then use peppermint oil to get relief from it.
-This essential oil acts as a natural vasodilator and improves blood circulation (19).
+- If you are suffering from a sinus headache while pregnant, then you may use peppermint oil to get relief from it.
+This essential oil acts as a natural vasodilator and might improve blood circulation (24).

-- Lavender oil fights headaches and offers better sleep during pregnancy (20).
+- Lavender oil might fight headaches and thus offers better sleep during pregnancy (25).